ultratrikx/dashpad/README.md

 ## Build Plan

-Focusing on hardware first, will deal with software later
+Focusing on hardware first, will deal with software later.
+I will 3D print on my own.

 1. Wire up Pi Zero 2 W to the AMOLED screen (USB-C driver board)